oneapi-src/oneTBB/rfcs/README.md

 5. Archived

-Most modifications or new features will naturally start as a part of a Github issue or discussion.
+Most modifications or new features will naturally start as a part of a GitHub issue or discussion.
 Small changes do not require a formal RFC.
 However, if the issue or discussion leads to an idea for a modification or new feature that significantly impacts the library's public API or architecture, it will be suggested that a PR be opened to add a new rfc